Georgia (U.S. state): Tourism

 In the Atlanta area, World of Coke, Georgia Aquarium, Zoo Atlanta and Stone Mountain are important tourist attractions.
 Stone Mountain is Georgia's "most popular attraction"; receiving more than four million tourists per year.
 The Georgia Aquarium, in Atlanta, was the largest aquarium in the world in 2010 according to Guinness World Records.

 Callaway Gardens, in western Georgia, is a family resort.
 The area is also popular with golfers.

 The Savannah Historic District attracts more than eleven million tourists each year.

 The Golden Isles is a string of barrier islands off the Atlantic coast of Georgia near Brunswick that includes beaches, golf courses and the Cumberland Island National Seashore.

-Several sites honor the lives and careers of noted American leaders: the Little White House in Warm Springs, which served as the summer residence of President Franklin Delano Roosevelt while he was being treated for polio; President Jimmy Carter's hometown of Plains and the Carter Presidential Center in Atlanta; the Martin Luther King Jr. National Historical Park in Atlanta, which is the final resting place of Martin Luther King Jr. and Coretta Scott King; and Atlanta's Ebenezer Baptist Church, where Dr. King preached.
+Several sites honor the lives and careers of noted American leaders: the Little White House in Warm Springs, which served as the summer residence of President Franklin Delano Roosevelt while he was being treated for polio; President Jimmy Carter's hometown of Plains and the Carter Presidential Center in Atlanta; the Martin Luther King Jr. National Historical Park in Atlanta, which is the final resting place of Martin Luther King Jr. and Coretta Scott King; and Atlanta's Ebenezer Baptist Church, where King preached.

+Taxes

+Georgia has a progressive income tax structure with six brackets of state income tax rates that range from 1% to 6%.
+In 2009, Georgians paid 9% of their income in state and local taxes, compared to the U.S. average of 9.8% of income.
+This ranks Georgia 25th among the states for total state and local tax burden.
+The state sales tax in Georgia is 4% with additional percentages added through local options (e.g. special-purpose local-option sales tax or SPLOST), but there is no sales tax on prescription drugs, certain medical devices, or food items for home consumption.

+The state legislature may allow municipalities to institute local sales taxes and special local taxes, such as the 2% SPLOST tax and the 1% sales tax for MARTA serviced counties.
+Excise taxes are levied on alcohol, tobacco, and motor fuel.
+Owners of real property in Georgia pay property tax to their county.
+All taxes are collected by the Georgia Department of Revenue and then properly distributed according to any agreements that each county has with its cities.

+Housing

+In 2025, all states were ranked on housing affordability and future housing construction.
+Out of 50 states, Georgia was in the top 10 for housing purchase affordability and was in the top seven that accounted for more than 50% of all 2024 construction permits to build homes.
+Georgia is one of the top ten states that are "striking a balance between both affordability and robust homebuilding efforts", Realtor.com reported.